christopherkang/christopherkang.github.io/quotes.md

 You cannot shake hands with a clenched fist.
 (Indira Gandhi)

 The real question is: who has the responsibility to uphold human rights?
 The answer to that is: everyone.
 (Madeleine Albright)

+The danger of computers becoming like humans is not as great as the danger of humans becoming like computers.
+(Konrad Zuse)

+Where there is discord, may we bring harmony.
+Where there is error, may we bring truth.
+Where there is doubt, may we bring faith.
+And where there is despair, may we bring hope.
+(Margaret Thatcher paraphrasing St. Francis of Assisi)

+If most of us are ashamed of shabby clothes and shoddy furniture, let us be more ashamed of shabby ideas and shoddy philosophies.
+(Unknown)

+You have to live with your mind your whole life...
+You build your mind.
+So make it into something you want to live with.
+(Marilynne Robinson, h/t [Wired](https://www.wired.com/story/how-we-learned-to-love-pedagogical-vapor-stem/))